 This webinar presents Commission Chair, Dr. Cassandra Newby Alexander and Co-chairs; Dr. Rosa Atkins and Dr. Derrick P. Alridge of Governor Northam’s Virginia Commission on African American History Education in the Commonwealth for special insight on the development of this groundbreaking report.

-The Commission members will be in conversation with Virginia Africana Associates historian Dr. Lauranett Lee about the impact of the report for the interpretation of African American History in Virginia.
+The Commission members are in conversation with Virginia Africana Associates historian Dr. Lauranett Lee about the impact of the report for the interpretation of African American History in Virginia.

 This event is co-hosted by Virginia Africana Associates and Virginia Humanities.